TheMrityunjayPathak/Feature-Engineering/README.md

 ---

 ### Outlier Detection
-- Outliers can significantly impact the performance of machine learning models.
+- Outliers can significantly impact the performance of a machine learning model.
 Several techniques can be employed for outlier detection.

 ### Using IQR
 - The Interquartile Range (IQR) method detects outliers by calculating the range between the first (Q1) and third quartiles (Q3).